Insurance

 Create a night shelter log book

-It is useful to keep a log book each day with:
+It's useful to keep a logbook each day with:

-• Emergency telephone numbers; including project coordinator, doctor, police, all-night chemist and local minister of your church.
+• Emergency telephone numbers, including the project coordinator, doctor, police, all-night chemist, and the local minister of your church.

 Make sure you appoint a project coordinator